Taiwanese units of measurement: Area

 Officially, land area is measured in square metres.

 Volume

-Volume measure in Taiwan is largely metric, with common units such as liter and milliliter.
+Volume measure in Taiwan is largely metric, with common units such as liter and milliliter (often abbreviated as "CC" for cubic centimeter).

 Mass

 Packaged goods in Taiwan largely use metric measurements but bulk foodstuffs sold in wet markets and supermarkets are typically measured with units derived from traditional Japanese units of mass, which are similar but not equivalent to corresponding Chinese units of mass.
 Imported goods from the US also retains its weight in ounces, although most such packages also lists the weight in grams.

 Note the tael and catty are widely used.